Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \subsection{Non-Fundamental Runs and Bank Failures}

 Can non-fundamental runs trigger bank failures?
 To answer this question, we use additional information from the context provided in newspapers around bank runs to classify a subset of the runs in our dataset as ``non-fundamental'' runs.
-We define a non-fundamental run as a run where newspapers affirmatively describe that the run was triggered by a specific, discrete episode of misinformation or confusion that triggered withdrawals and the source explicitly indicates that it was false, mistaken, or later corrected.
+We define a run as ``non-fundamental'' when newspapers affirmatively describe that the run was triggered by a specific, discrete episode of misinformation or confusion that triggered withdrawals and the source explicitly indicates that the information reported was false.
 These non-fundamental runs are \textit{not} triggered by adverse news about the bank, failures or distress of other banks, systemic panic, or local economic shocks.
 See the prompt in \Cref{appendix:prompts} for the exact definition used in the classification.

-We identify runs on national banks that are classified as non-fundamental, indicating that such runs are uncommon.
-We further manually checked each of these runs to ensure there are no false positives. \Cref{fig:run_examples_theories} provides examples of non-fundamental runs.
+We identify runs on national banks that are classified as non-fundamental, indicating that such runs are uncommon. \Cref{fig:run_examples_theories} provides examples of non-fundamental runs.
+For instance, the \href{https://finhist.com/bank-runs/episodes/71000886.html}{First National Bank of Minneapolis} was subject to a run after newspapers mistakenly reported it had suspended, confusing it with the First National Bank of Memphis.
+In Los Angeles in 1910, a large crowd gathered to see a famous boxer, who was depositing his money at the \href{https://www.finhist.com/bank-runs/episodes/353801322.html}{Merchants National Bank}.
+This led to a run on the bank when others misinterpreted the crowd as a run.\footnote{This episode could be classified as both a non-fundamental run and an information-based run.}

 \Cref{tab:fail_run_fundamentals2} studies the pass-through of non-fundamental runs to bank failure based on estimating